AtomDB/ACX2/README.txt

   - ``cont`` files: same as line files, but including continuum emission.
 True continuum in CX is entirely 2-photon emission from H-, He- and Be-like ions.

 .. note::
   The emissivity data files have thousands of HDUs as currently assembled.
-Although these files read quickly in python, when opening in some programs (e.g. ``fv``) the load times can be upwards of 10 minutes.
-Rearranging these files to not cause this issue is a priority to fix.
+Although these files read quickly in python, when opening in some programs (e.g. ``fv``) the load times can be upwards of 10 minutes. **As of January 2024 this (version 2.1) this has been resolved.

 -------
 Classes